sendinblue/APIv3-php-library/docs/Api/MasterAccountApi.md

 Generate SSO token to access Sendinblue

-This endpoint generates an sso token to authenticate and access a sub-account of the master using the account endpoint https://app.sendinblue.com/account/login/sub-account/sso/[token], where [token] will be replaced with actual token.
+This endpoint generates an sso token to authenticate and access a sub-account of the master using the account endpoint https://app.sendinblue.com/account/login/sub-account/sso/[token], where [token] will be replaced by the actual token.

 ### Example
 ```php